TancrediZini/SoapySDR-SoapyRemote/README.md

 Finally we can install the rtl-sdr package with the `sudo apt-get install rtl-sdr` command.
 The device can be tested by calling the `rtl_test` command in the terminal.

+This process is valid on Linux based systems, Windows based systems need to follow [this guide](https://support.nooelec.com/hc/en-us/articles/360005298053-NESDR-Installation-Guide).

 ## SoapySDR installation

 To install SoapySDR on the server and on the client I followed the [Build Guide](https://github.com/pothosware/SoapySDR/wiki/BuildGuide) on the GitHub.